-IFM’s 2019 Annual International Conference focuses in these three conditions and recasts the landscape of treatment options to address these ubiquitous issues.
-With a diverse panel of multidisciplinary speakers, the 3-day conference explores a range of topics, including:
+IFM’s 2019 Annual International Conference focused in these three conditions and recasts the landscape of treatment options to address these ubiquitous issues.
+With a diverse panel of multidisciplinary speakers, the 3-day conference explored a range of topics, including:

 - Pediatric pain and addiction (including: Elizabeth Mumper, MD, FAAP, Lonnie Zeltzer, MD, Joy Weydert, MD)

 - Emerging therapies for pain, including psychotropics, pharmacogenomics, cannabinoids, and electrical stimulation (including: Cecilia Hillard, PhD, Roland R. Griffiths, PhD, Dave Hagedorn, MD, Jeff Mogil, PhD, Heather Tick, MD)

 - Addiction medicine and behavior change (including: Arwen Podesta, MD, ABPN, FASAM, ABIHM, Stephen Loyd, MD, John Kelly, PhD, Paul Thomas, MD)